Stefsek/Covid_task/README.md

 able to produce some decent results

-The one page report was accomplished by creating a script that takes users input (country) and produces a word document containing a table and a graph for selected country's total cases/population.The script must be in the same folder with the adjusted dataframe in order to run
+The one page report was accomplished by creating a script that takes users input (country) and produces a word document containing a table and a graph for selected country's total cases/population.The script must be in the same folder with the adjusted dataframe(cases_population) in order to run

 ## Repository contents:
 :bar_chart: Analysis